-Feature Stories 2022: The Corsair Athletic Band
+Feature Stories 2022: The Corsairs Band

-Feature Stories 2022: The Corsair Athletic Band
+Feature Stories 2022: The Corsairs Band

-The Corsair Athletic Band
+The Corsairs Band

 Students start, run pep band for campus events

-Few groups on campus bring the enthusiasm and entertainment that the Corsair Athletic Band does.
+Few groups on campus bring the enthusiasm and entertainment that the Corsairs Band does.
 Whether providing entertainment at Open House or Blue & Gold Weekend, or hyping up the home crowd during the football team’s historic season, the team of 15 perform on such an organized schedule and at such a high level that one would be surprised to learn this is only their second year as a group.

 "A group of students had previously tried to get a band going from 2017-18 until the beginning of the COVID-19 pandemic," said Athletic Facilities and Events Assistant, Frank Sherman.
 "By the time we were allowed to get a band back at athletic events, all the members had graduated, so we were back to square one.